 Venu Menon, MD, is a staff cardiologist in the Section of Cardiovascular Imaging and Director of the Coronary Care Unit in the Robert and Suzanne Tomsich Department of Cardiovascular Medicine, at the Sydell and Arnold Miller Family Heart & Vascular Institute at Cleveland Clinic.
+He is also Director of the Cardiovascular Fellowship Program and Associate Director of the Cleveland Clinic Coordinating Center for Clinical research (C5).
 He is board-certified in internal medicine, cardiovascular diseases, nuclear cardiology and echocardiography.
 His specialty interests include critical care cardiology, cardiovascular imaging, echocardiography and valve disease and the conduct of clinical trials.

 Dr. Menon received his medical degree from the J.I.P.M.E.R.
 Medical School, Madras University in Pondicherry, India.
 He took an internship in internal medicine at St. Luke's-Roosevelt Hospital, College of Physician and Surgeons, in New York, where he received the Chief Resident's Award as well as the Michael Rauchman award for best graduating resident.
 He went on to complete his fellowship training in cardiovascular disease, and continued his research training as a Clinical Research Fellow on the NIH-supported SHOCK Trial.